To be eligible to join the Australian Air Force Cadets (AAFC), you must meet the following criteria:

 A wide variety of social events are available.
 Learn the traditions of Air Force Dining In Nights, meet new people from around the state at the annual 3 Wing Cadet Ball, visit the national capital on our biennial Canberra Trip, or just enjoy an afternoon bowling with your fellow cadets.

 Work your way through this internationally recognised scheme by planning and participating in activities and hiking expeditions.
 You can complete all components of the Award through the AAFC.

 Learn to be an effective team member in new and challenging environments.
 Practice your skills at motivating and leading a team of your peers towards their objectives in a wide range of activities.
 Many cadets make lifelong friends in the AAFC.

-As a member of the Australian Defence Forces Cadets (ADF Cadets) everything you do represents, and reflects on you, your parent Service, your cadet organisation.
+As a member of the Australian Defence Force Cadets (ADF Cadets), everything you do reflects on you, your parent service and your cadet organisation.
 Membership is a great honour and comes with responsibility.

-Being a cadet already distinguishes you as someone who has a community spirit, pride and values.
+Being a cadet distinguishes you as someone who has a community spirit, pride and values.
 You will model your individual cadet organisation values while in your cadet program and hopefully beyond into your adult life.
-The following qualities and behaviours are common in all cadets, past and present
+The following qualities and behaviours are common in all cadets, past and present.

 - be polite and courteous at all times